kalepail/stellar-turrets/README.md

 ## Disclaimer
 This is alpha software, more than that this repo is just a reference implementation for the [TSS protocol](https://tss.stellar.org/).

-For this reason I strongly suggest both:
+For this reason I strongly suggest either:
 A) Leaving your `STELLAR_NETWORK` set to `TESTNET`
-B) Encouraging users to leave themselves as a majority signer on any controlled account they're attaching your Turret signers to
+or B) Encouraging users to leave themselves as a majority signer on any controlled account they're attaching your Turret signers to